220111/glide-support-engineer-interview/documentation.md

 - **Description**: "System slows down when processing multiple transactions"
 - **Impact**: Poor user experience during peak usage

+> Viewing transactions loads all transactions for the account each time.
+Additionally these are always filtered on the account number and ordered by the creation date.

+> Solution 1: Add a database index on account number and creation date to increase retreaval times.

+> Solution 2: Paginate the transactions using a useInfinteQuery hook with a "load more" button do reduce retreaval of older transactions.

+> It's important to ensure that we're not loading more data than needed and to ensure that the database is setup for how it's being used most frequently.

 ## Medium

 **Ticket UI-101: Dark Mode Text Visibility**